fruitsamples/CoreDataBooks/ReadMe.txt

 Subclass of DetailViewController with functionality for managing new Book objects.

 EditingViewController.{h,m}
-View for editing a field of data, text or date.
+View for editing a field of data -- either text or a date.

 Book.{h,m}
 A simple managed object class to represent a book.